 Ask a simple question, and the answer will make our view of things fresh.
 With our horses, ask, “How is what I’m doing working?”

-In 2016 I asked myself why so many horses suffer from suspensory ligament injury?
+In 2016 I asked myself why so many horses suffer from a suspensory ligament injury.
 More questions then came to me.
 Why are horses having their fetlocks drop to the ground (DSLD)?
 Why are the front teeth of horses decaying and falling out (EOTRH), so many large horses developing laminitis, becoming obese, insulin-resistant, or developing Cushing’s Disease?
 Why are so many horses getting bad hooves, developing cheek tooth fractures, and kissing spine?
 Why colic from a nephrosplenic ligament entrapment?

 The most important question I am asking today applies to every question in the previous paragraph.
 Why were most of these ailments NOT in my veterinary textbooks in 1984?
 What has changed that has so rapidly led to the demise of the health of our horses?
 Now you know what drives me every day.
 Cognitive dissonance brought me from following my mentors, the experts, my veterinary colleagues, the other horse professionals, the horse industry, and every know-it-all on the internet to a point where I ask, “How is what we’re doing working for us?”
 The answers had me think and challenge what I knew.